frederic-perez/AmE-dictionary/data/dictionary.md

 __Fauci-ing__ _n_ _slang_ One of the hippest, newest dating trends where one rejects a date because they think the other person is not taking COVID-19 protocols seriously.
 __fault__ _v_
 __faulty__ _adj_ :two::hammer::dart: _Faulty software._
-__faun__ _n_ Any of a class of ancient Roman deities of the countryside, identified with the satyrs of Greek myth.
+__faun__ _n_ :two: Any of a class of ancient Roman deities of the countryside, identified with the satyrs of Greek myth.
 __fauna__ _n_
 __Faustian__ _adj_ :two: Surrendering one’s integrity for something, such as power, money, fame, etc. _Faustian device._
 __faux pas__ _n_ :two: A social blunder.